schrieksoft/terraform-provider-snapcd/docs/data-sources/runner_pool.md

 ### Read-Only

 - `id` (String) Unique ID of the Runner Pool.
-- `is_globally_assigned` (Boolean) Setting this to 'true' allows this Runner Pool to be selected for deployment by any Module in the system.
+- `is_assigned_to_all_modules` (Boolean) Setting this to 'true' allows this Runner Pool to be selected for deployment by any Module in the system.